Nishant-Dwivedi/GetJSDS_client/README.md

 # GetJSDS_client

-An extension to fetch some common data structures written in Javascript.
+GetJSDS is an extension that fetches some commonly used data structures that are unavailable in Javascript from a server, and copies them to the clipboard.